 - What is my current fitness level?

 - What has gone good or bad with my training in the past?
-Are there other groups or individuals also training?

-Answering questions like this prevents runners from biting off more than they can chew, a big reason why runners don’t keep their new year’s resolutions.
+Answering questions like this prevents runners from biting off more than they can chew, a big reason why runners don’t keep their New Year’s resolutions.

 For example, don’t set a goal to run a marathon if you haven’t even run a mile.